 Google Analytics offers so much for a free tool.
 However, there are several drawbacks you may not realize, like the restriction on the number of hits you can have and the support you get.
-It’s data sampling also distort your analytics, so you only see a portion of your data.
-Modern trends require employing top Analytics tools like FoxMetrics to get a better insight into marketing performance.
+Its data sampling also distorts your analytics, so you only see a portion of your data.
+Modern trends require employing top Analytics tools like FoxMetrics to get a better insight into digital marketing performance.
 FoxMetrics offers unsampled data, so you’ll get a full picture of your situation.

 More than 50% of the respondents of a LivePerson survey said they prefer messaging online chatbots to speaking to humans.